Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 If you want to test the VPN first, then we recommend taking advantage of ExpressVPN’s 7-day free trial via the App Store.

-But, NordVPN’s software it’s not as well-designed as ExpressVPN’s and less effective at circumventing geo-blocks, especially in high-censorship countries.
+That being said, NordVPN’s software it’s not as well designed as ExpressVPN’s and less effective at circumventing geo-restrictions, especially in high-censorship countries.

 NordVPN’s iPhone app with its prominent map view.